 DO DO NOT Select subjects based on your own interest in them.
 Do not select subjects based on the people involved.
 For example choosing a subject because "all your friends are doing it".
 Find out the content covered in the subject.
 Do not make your decision based on the teacher taking the subject.
 Staff changes are common and teacher allocations constantly change.
 Consider if the subject will give you the skills and knowledge needed to find employment if you are thinking of leaving school at the end of Year 10.
 Do not select subjects because of their perceived level of difficulty.
 All subjects have strict course, assessment and task requirements that must be completed.
 Seek advice from teachers, talk to your parents, older siblings, and other students who are taking the course.
-Do not make a rushed decision as this may lead to you not selecting the right subject that best suits you.
 Take time to reflect on your own skills and the areas you have excelled at so far and select the subject that best suits your skills and ability.
 Do not forget to speak with Ms Brown, Careers Adviser, as she will help you select subjects that will best suit your future career plans.
-Take time to reflect and make an informed decision as this decision will take you through to the Record of Attainment (RoSA).
+Take time to reflect and make an informed decision as this decision will take you through to the Record of School Attainment (RoSA).
 Do not be unrealistic about your strengths and weaknesses.